Council service announcements in relation to COVID-19

 You can also find out about online events happening throughout Moreland on our What's on page.

-All children can attend Family Day Care (FDC) as per the State Government’s roadmap to easing restrictions.
+All children can attend Family Day Care (FDC) as per the State Government’s restrictions.

 If you require childcare or are interested in becoming a home based educator call 9240 2300.